 Impairment of inventory and trade receivables

-Provision is made for slow-moving and obsolete stock at various rates based on the age of the stock.
+Provision is made for slow-moving and obsolete stock on an annual basis.

 Provision is made for doubtful debts based on 2% of annual gross sales plus a specific provision for debts identified as doubtful.